V8Enthusiast/StormSurvival/README.md

 When Gathering Food while Hunger is full, Health will raise Proportionally

 !!!
-Health, Thirst and Health will not Rise above 100
+Thirst and Hunger will not Rise above 100